dmorehouse/jets-docs/_docs/assets/importmap/how-it-works.md

     <link rel="modulepreload" href="/assets/application-37f365cb.js">

 It does what it sounds like.
 It preloads the javascript files right when the page loads in parallel.
 Otherwise, importmap won't load the javascript files until it encounters them serially in `application.js`.

-Repeated for clarity:
+Here's a snippet of the `application.js` repeated for clarity:

 app/javascript/application.js